fastforwardlabs/mdffreport02/src/03-algorithms.md

 Sometimes we need to be able to do other types of set operations, for which we need to introduce new types of probabilistic data structures.
-Bloom filters <span class="footnote">
+Bloom filters
-\[Bloom, B. H. "Space/time trade-offs in hash coding with allowable errors." *Communications of the ACM* 13:7 (1970): 422-426. doi:10.1145/362686.362692.\]
-</span> were created to answer the question of whether we’ve seen an
+^[Bloom, B. H. "Space/time trade-offs in hash coding with allowable errors." *Communications of the ACM* 13:7 (1970): 422-426. doi:10.1145/362686.362692.] were created to answer the question of whether we’ve seen an item before.
-item before.

 Bloom filters work by having multiple hash values in order to represent